davidyap7/admin/patterns.md

    * Admin role: Users have the authority to manage the entire org.
    * User role: Organization managers with write permissions can add users to the account and their organizations.
 Organization managers with read permissions can view the list of members in the account.
-   * Catalog role: Users with write permissions can define and manage which Bluemix services and starters are visible to users in the {{site.data.keyword.Bluemix_notm}} catalog.
+   * Catalog role: Users with write permissions can define and manage which {{site.data.keyword.Bluemix_notm}} services and starters are visible to users in the {{site.data.keyword.Bluemix_notm}} catalog.
    * Reports role: Users with write permissions can view and add reports that other users with read permissions can download.
 Grant read permissions to all members of the admin team.
    * Login role: Grant this role to all members of the admin team.
 You can also grant this role to other users in the account that require access to view the account notifications and system information.